 The Division of Cardiology offers a three year speciality training program leading to Royal College certification in Adult Cardiology.
 The program is based primarily at Kingston General Hospital, and additional training in Kingston occurs at Hotel Dieu Hospital and the Kingston Heart Clinic.
-The Division also provides postgraduate clinical education for Internal Medicine residents, and contributes to the undergraduate medical education program.

 |Number of Months||Rotation|

 |14||Clinical Practice Activities